-We serve patients with breast cancer which is one of major cancers all over the world including Japan.
-Currently, the incidence of breast cancer has been increased according to life style change from Japanese to Western.
-The important issues to decrease the mortality rate are early diagnosis and adequate therapy for primary breast cancer patients.
 We make effort to diagnose early using special technologies such as vacuum-assisted core needle biopsy (Mammotome) and MRI for breast cancer without mass.
-Sentinel node navigation surgery using combination methods with radioisotope and dye has been standard treatment for early breast cancer without lymph node metastasis from 10 years ago.
-We already experienced more than 3,000 patients treated with sentinel node biopsy (SLNB).
+Sentinel node navigation surgery using combination methods with radioisotope and dye has been standard treatment for early breast cancer without lymph node metastasis from 15 years ago.
+We already experienced more than 4,000 patients treated with sentinel node biopsy (SLNB).
 Currently, we are challenging the re-SLNB for breast cancer patients with local recurrence at conservative breast and SLNB after neoadjuvant chemotherapy for primary breast cancer patients.
-Furthermore, we started the immediate reconstruction (Expander or TRAM flap or other methods) for early breast cancer with wide ductal spread two years ago.
+Furthermore, immediate reconstruction (Expander or TRAM flap or other methods) has been one of option in standard treatment for early breast cancer with wide ductal spread.
+More than 40% patients who performed mastectomy chose immediate reconstruction last year.
 Patients can choose the surgical procedure according to cancer condition and patient's preference.

-We perform systemic therapies such as neoadjuvant and adjuvant treatment for early breast cancer patients based on global guidelines and consensus of specialists obtained by multidisplenary conference in our hospital.
-Current data is shown the excellent results in our hospital.
+We perform systemic therapies such as neoadjuvant and adjuvant treatment for early breast cancer patients based on global guidelines and consensus of specialists obtained by multidisciplinary conference in our hospital.
+Current data is shown the excellent result in our hospital.
 Disease free survival rate is 98.6% for early breast cancer patients without lymph node metastasis (median follow up : 5.6 years)